Online shopping with choose and charge accounts offer a potential way to order today and pay later in the future if you qualify.

 How merchants who offer choose n charge credit work

 Generally, though, the merchant will offer a small amount of credit you can setup a deferred billing plan on.
-Many merchants, such as Seventh Avenue, offer low monthly payments of $20, depending on how much online shopping you have done on your choose and charge account.
+Many merchants, such as Seventh Avenue, offer low monthly payments, depending on how much online shopping you have done on your choose and charge account.

-As you do more shopping, though, and pay your balance on time, you will increase your credit limit.
-This will allow you to make more expensive purchases, and you will be able to use the online catalog website as a way to improve your lifestyle, getting items you need now and paying later.
+As you do more shopping, though, and pay your balance on time, you may get an increase in your credit limit.
+This will allow you to make more expensive purchases, and you will be able to use the online catalog website, getting items you may need now and paying later.

-If you choose not to make monthly payments, you will be reported to the credit bureaus, which will make your credit score drop — eventually you will end up with poor or bad credit.
+If you choose not to make monthly payments, you may be reported to the credit bureaus, which may make your credit score drop — eventually you will end up with poor or bad credit.
+That’s not good.

-Despite the additional fees, a choose and charge account can be a good way to shop online if you don’t have a credit card or are struggling one month.
+Despite the additional fees, a choose and charge account may be a good way to shop online if you don’t have a credit card.

 A good plan of action for using one of these accounts that offer goods upfront is that you start by ordering one or two items from these merchant services, then pay the balance off.